FullHuman/purgecss-docs/guides/react.md

 You need to [eject](https://facebook.github.io/create-react-app/docs/available-scripts#npm-run-eject) in order to expose the webpack configuration offered by original create-react-app

-Now, modify the file `config/webpack.prop.conf.js` by adding the following code:
+Now, modify the file `config/webpack.prop.conf.js` by adding the following code with the rest of the imports:

-line 16

 ```javascript
 // import Purgecss webpack plugin and glob-all